manfredsteyer/2019_08_26/tddd_en.md

 }
 ```

-> Also [Domain-Driven Design Distilled](https://www.amzn.com/0134434420) which is one of the standard works for DDD and primarily relies on OOP, admits that this rule change is necessary in the world of FP.

 Here the entities also use public properties.
-This too is quite common in FP

-> Note: with FP the excessive use of getters and setters, which only delegate to private properties, is often ridiculed!
+This practice is quite common in FP; since the excessive use of getters and setters, which only delegate to private properties, is often ridiculed!

-Now, of course, there is a lot to argue about what the better style is.

-Much more interesting, however, is the question of how the functional world avoids inconsistent states.
+Much more interesting, however, is the question of how the Functional world avoids inconsistent states.
 The answer is amazingly simple: data structures are preferably **immutable**.
 The keyword ``readonly`` in the example shown emphasizes this.

 A part of the program that wants to change such objects has to clone it, and if other parts of the program have first validated an object for their own purposes, they can assume that it remains valid.

 > A wonderful side-affect of using immutable data structures is that change detection performance is optimized.
 No longer are *deep-comparisons* required.
 Instead a *changed* object is actually a new instance and thus the object references will no longer be the same.

-### Tactial Design + Aggregates
+### Tactial DDD with Aggregates

 To keep track of the components of a domain model, Tactical DDD combines entities into aggregates.
 In the last example, ``BoardingList`` and ``BoardingListEntry`` form such an aggregate.